lqc/thinkcspy/source/functions.rst

 Variables and parameters are local
 ----------------------------------

-When you create a **local variable** inside a function, it only exists inside the function, and you cannot use it outside.
+When we create a **local variable** inside a function, it only exists inside the function, and we cannot use it outside.
 For example, consider again this function:

     .. sourcecode:: python3
        :linenos: